Crocodile Garments: History

-Chan retired in 1970 and let his children run the company.
+Chan retired in 1970 and passed company control to his children.
 Crocodile Garments was first listed on the Hong Kong Stock Exchange in 1971, and in 1987, the business was sold to Lai Sun Garment, controlled by the late billionaire Lim Por Yen.

 Crocodile Garments originally sold dress shirts before expanding to become the largest chain garment store in Hong Kong.
-They exported to Japan, Singapore and other Asian Countries.
+They exported to Japan, Singapore and other Asian countries.
 A second line called Cal-Thomas was started in CA, USA.
-Crocodile emerged as the leading fashion label with the expansion of a woman's line and children's line called CrocoKids.
-At its peak, Crocodile garments was the largest garment chain before the conception of G2000, Giordano, U2 and Bossini in the 1990s.
-In 1980, Crocodile Garments partnered with French clothing company Lacoste to become the sole distributor of Lacoste products in Hong Kong.
+Crocodile emerged as the leading fashion label with the expansion of a woman's line and a children's line called CrocoKids.
+At its peak, Crocodile Garments was the largest garment chain before the conception of G2000, Giordano, U2 and Bossini in the 1990s.
+In 1980, Crocodile Garments partnered with the French clothing company Lacoste to become the sole distributor of Lacoste products in Hong Kong.

 Between 2015 and 2020, the share of Crocodile Garments lost 72% of its value.
 In 2019, the heirs to the Crocodile Garments fortune were ordered by the Canadian fiscal authorities to hand out documents related to an offshore company used by the heirs to make massive donations in Canada.

 Legal dispute with Lacoste

 Despite the Hong Kong distribution deal with Lacoste, Crocodile had a long-standing dispute over the logo and clothing lines with the French company.
 Crocodile uses a crocodile logo that faces left, while Lacoste uses one that faces right.

 Lacoste had registered their trademark in mainland China in 1980, the same year both companies agreed to let Crocodile have exclusive rights to sell Lacoste goods in Hong Kong.
-When Crocodile attempted to apply for a trademark in mainland China however, Lacoste filed lawsuits in 1998 in both Hong Kong and Beijing, asking for a 3.5-million-yuan compensation.
+When Crocodile attempted to apply for a trademark in mainland China, however, Lacoste filed lawsuits in 1998 in both Hong Kong and Beijing, asking for a 3.5-million-yuan compensation.
 Lacoste alleged that as part of their distribution agreement, Crocodile promised to not use any logo similar to Lacoste's outside of Hong Kong.

 Lacoste won their Hong Kong lawsuit in 1999.
-The two fought an extended fight for the logo rights in China, but eventually reached a compromise in 2003.
+The two fought an extended fight for logo rights in China, but eventually reached a compromise in 2003.
 Crocodile agreed to change its logo to have a more vertical tail and more scales for its logo.
 In 2013, Crocodile Garments won the right to appeal this trademark agreement in New Zealand.
 In 2017, the NZ Supreme Court reinforced the "use it or lose it" trademark rule to argue in favor of Crocodile Garments' request to annul Lacoste's exclusive use of the crocodile since the French company does not commercialize its products in New Zealand.

+In the Philippines, the supreme court had a decision dated November 6, 2023, released on Sept.
+10, 2024 against Lacoste.
+The high court upheld rulings from lower tribunals, dismissing Lacoste's lawsuit against Crocodile over the brand logo dispute.
+"The Court holds that there are pronounced differences between Lacoste’s and Crocodile’s marks, [which make] them distinguishable from one another,” the high court's 16-page ruling stated.